nikita-moor/latin-dictionary/Doederlein1874/README.md

 ## Errata

-Typos found and fixed in the text of the edition of 1863 (line numbers by the transcript):
+Typos found and fixed in the text of the book (line numbers from the transcript):

 1. "sodes" to "sordes", line #5583
 1. "prædia" to "prædæ", line #7236
 1. "diutunus" to "diuturnus", line #7333

-Reference "(295.)" in "casus" article was resolved to "(v.
+Reference "(295.)" in "casus" was resolved to "(v.
 295.)".

 Small changes in formatting (such as change of bold to italic) were made in the articles discussing following words: "numen", "tellus", "ludicrum", "restituere", "pigritia", "perperam", "sacer".